arton0306/Configure/note/python.md

 ### http getter
 *  https://github.com/psf/requests is a very well-designed library comparing to `urllib/urllib2`
 *  note that chrome's developer tool might add extra tags (i.g. tbody) in copied xpath.
+*  note that index of td begins from 1

 ##### example code